 The BMW Z3 was the Bavarian outfit’s contribution to the back-to-basics roadster revolution of the late 90s – and now it’s the cheaper alternative to a Mk1 MX-5.
 Here’s how to buy

-When the MGB left production in 1980, it had been in production for 18 years and was already touted as a classic.
-It’s now 25 years since the launch of the BMW Z3 yet that car is still only just on the cusp on being a classic with the faintest shoots of values rising – now is the time to buy one though.
+When the MGB left production in 1980 it had been in production for 18 years and was already touted as a classic.
+It’s now over 25 years since the launch of the BMW Z3, yet it’s a car that’s still only just on the cusp on being a classic.
+With values for good examples on the rise and its contemporaries already on the modern-classic rise, we reckon now is the Z3’s time.

-The Z3s were all built at the Spartanburg, South Carolina plant, starting in September 1995.
-Previewed in the first Pierce Brosnan 007 film Goldeneye that November, the Z3 was launched shortly after with a huge waiting list and when the Z3 was launched here in July 1996, supply was short and cars were attracting a serious premium.
+The Z3 was built at the Spartanburg, South Carolina plant starting in September 1995.
+Previewed in the first Pierce Brosnan James Bond film Goldeneye that November, the Z3 was launched shortly after with a huge waiting list – and when the Z3 was launched in the UK in July 1996, supply was short and cars were attracting a serious premium.

-The UK-market Z3 was powered by BMW’s new M44 1.9-litre 16-valve engine giving 140 bhp, this being a revised version of the 16-valve 1.8-litre M42 twin cam that had been fitted to 318iS cars since 1989.
-Europe had the base model 1.8 single cam model.
-A five speed Getrag gearbox from the 318iS with a snappy new short shift lever or a four-speed automatic drove the rear wheels whilst the BMW Z3 suspension was a carbon copy of the 318Ti Compact, spruced up with a new quick ratio steering rack with just 2.7 turns lock to lock plus the front chassis brace from the 3-Series convertible.
+The UK-market BMW Z3 was powered by the new M44 1.9-litre 16-valve engine giving 140bhp, this being a revised version of the 16-valve 1.8-litre M42 twin cam that had been fitted to 318iS cars since 1989.
+Europe had the base-model 1.8-litre single-cam model.
+A five-speed Getrag gearbox from the 318iS with a snappy new short shift lever or a four-speed automatic drove the rear wheels, while the BMW Z3 suspension was a carbon copy of the 318Ti Compact, spruced up with a new quick ratio steering rack with just 2.7 turns lock to lock, plus the front chassis brace from the 3 Series convertible.
 The brakes were discs front and rear with ABS and ASC traction control.